The Musketeer: Reception

-Quintano's mix of modern and classic phrasing was criticized as an "awkward melange" by Boxoffice, while IGN said that it "can't make up its mind at to be either somewhat Shakespearean sounding or emulating modern vernacular."
-The teen romance between D'Artagnan and Francesca was equally poorly received: The Washington Posts Michael O'Sullivan equated it to "a child's idea of romantic love".

-Justin Chambers' interpretation of D'Artagnan elicited particular disdain, with several reviewers comparing it to soap opera acting.
-Many found Catherine Deneuve wasted as Queen Anne, with Hollywood.com calling her "completey underused".
+Justin Chambers' interpretation of d'Artagnan elicited particular disdain, with several reviewers comparing it to soap opera acting.
+Many found Catherine Deneuve wasted as Queen Anne, with Hollywood.com calling her "completely underused".
 Despite some pushback over his character's unnecessary inclusion, a number of reviewers singled out Tim Roth's unhinged performance as Febre as the most enjoyable aspect of the film.
-Ebert added that "when Tim Roth vows vengeance on the man who blinded him, I for one believe him."
+Ebert remarked that "when Tim Roth vows vengeance on the man who blinded him, I for one believe him."
 The more modern characterization of Planchet and his portrayal by Jean-Pierre Castaldi also received praise, with the Chicago Tribune calling him "a ton of fun".

 A few critics have defended the film's action focus, arguing that it could be seen as an evolution of the acrobatics seen in Douglas Fairbanks' 1921 and 1929 films.
 In a retrospective review, genre film website The Action Elite deemed that the film was "not that memorable" but "arguably [had] the best action scenes of any incarnation of these characters, making it a fun ride."
 The Musketeer has drawn some—mostly unfavorable—comparisons to Brotherhood of the Wolf, a contemporary Universal release that mixed romanticized European history and Asian martial arts.
 Both films were shot in close locations, with some actors, local extras and crew members taking part in both films.

 Soundtrack

 The film's score was composed and produced by David Arnold, and conducted and arranged by frequent collaborator Nicholas Dodd.
 It was released on CD by the Decca Records, a Universal Music subsidiary, on 11 September 2001.
-The soundtrack has been a fixture of Universal Studios Florida and could frequently heard in the park's entrance.
+The soundtrack has been a fixture of Universal Studios Florida and could frequently be heard in the park's entrance.